David Wong describes how he, like all men, was subtly trained to view sexually assaulting women as normal and desirable.

 There is a huge, fast-growing community of gender transition desisters, resisters and detransitioners.
 Their voices are quiet because of vicious attacks by their former trans support groups, and because they’re traumatised.
 The process often brings incredible self-insight and perspective.
 In four powerful artworks, young detransitioner Cari expresses what lay behind her dysphoria.
 We review the social forces that focus a person’s identity on their ‘gender’.

 Just thinking about this transgender ideology, this insistence that a woman is someone who ‘feels’ like a woman and it’s nothing to do with bodies or biology.
 I just wanted to point out that most women HATE their bodies.
 Trans women seem very, very confused about what the reality of women’s lives are like.
 They don’t have the monopoly on feeling like you’re ‘in the wrong body’; every single woman I know has a really complicated relationship with her body.

 On my facebook feed the other night I saw a friend reporting that his two-year-old twins want to be an owl and a sheep respectively.
 Cue lols and hearts.
 I clicked on his page; they’d all just been on a half-term trip to a farm.
 There they were, beaming, with

 Privilege: Having privilege doesn’t mean being problem-free.
 It means that, if life’s a game, you’re playing on an easy setting.
 Tackle a few problems, you level up.
 It seems pretty straightforward to you, so you don’t really get why other people seem to find it difficult.
 Huh, maybe you are a

-It sucks, basically.
-Gender’s a load of made-up rules about what people must do and what they shouldn’t.
+Gender sucks.
+It’s a load of made-up rules about what people must do and what they shouldn’t.
 It’s based on your biological sex, but it is in no way the same thing.
-It’s socially enforced through shame: this affects boys/men as well as women and girls, and hits women
+It’s socially enforced through shame: this affects boys/men as well as women and girls, and hits women a